Custom software for higher education

 04. Launch & Support Ongoing

-Production deployment with CI/CD, monitoring, and documentation — and someone who answers the phone.
+Live deployment with monitoring, documentation, and an actual human who answers the phone.

 Launching is the middle, not the end.
 Monitoring, alerts, on-call, scheduled maintenance, and documentation your team can actually read.
 The platforms we've shipped are still the ones we maintain — that's the model.